hashikuchi/node-flight-school/README.md

 ### A handy helper for getting into some programmatically controlled flying robots

+## Prior learning

+We recommend familiarising yourself with the AR-Drone and general information about these types of events first.
+See http://nodecopter.com/hack for some good tips, and a bunch of inspiring modules that others have made.

 ## Instructions:

 * Make sure you have node and npm installed